-Matt knows that refugees and immigrants enrich our country.
+Matt knows that refugees and immigrants enrich our communities.

-Matt fights tirelessly to ensure social, economic, and political opportunity for all.
+Matt has fought to ensure social, economic, and political opportunity for all.

 Matt knows how to make government and policies work for everyone.
 As an aide to Governor Jerry Brown, Matt worked to raise the statewide minimum wage to $15 an hour (making California the first state in the nation to do so), tackle climate change, expand access to affordable housing and quality healthcare, and balance California's budget.
 During the Ebola crisis and Syrian Civil War, he rallied global support for Ebola victims and Syrian refugees as a humanitarian advisor for USAID.
-In the face of North Carolina's draconian voter suppression laws, Matt championed voting rights in minority communities through President Barack Obama’s 2012 reelection campaign.
-As a legal researcher for Senator Kamala Harris's transition team, he supported bipartisan legislation to protect Dreamers, combat cyber-exploitation, and investigate Russian election interference.
-Matt also joined with former Michigan Governor Jennifer Granholm to integrate technical apprenticeships into community colleges and develop public-private partnerships that create middle-class jobs across the country.
+Against the backdrop of North Carolina's draconian voter suppression laws, Matt championed voting rights in underserved communities through President Barack Obama’s 2012 reelection campaign.
+As a legal researcher for Senator Kamala Harris's transition team, he supported bipartisan legislation to protect Dreamers, combat cyber-exploitation, and investigate Russia’s 2016 election interference.
+Matt has also advised former Michigan Governor Jennifer Granholm on policies that integrate technical apprenticeships into community colleges and ignite public-private partnerships that create middle-class jobs across the country.

-Matt is a staunch advocate for high-quality public education.
+Matt is a tireless advocate for high-quality public education.

-Matt believes an outstanding public education is a right guaranteed to all, not a privilege for only a select few.
-In Governor Brown's administration, Matt worked to promote sustained investment in our world-class UC, CSU, and community college systems, empower local educators, and improve K-12 public school funding.
-Through his community organizing for Teach for America, Matt inspired the next generation of leaders to teach in underserved schools across our country.
-He himself has taught at Yale University and UC Berkeley, and K-12 public schools—including as a senior teacher for Edison High's Honors MUN program.
+Matt believes an outstanding public education is a right guaranteed to all.
+In Governor Brown's office, Matt worked to promote sustained investment in our world-class higher education system, empower local educators, and improve K-12 public school funding.
+Through his community organizing for Teach for America, Matt inspired the next generation of leaders to teach in underserved schools across America.
+He has taught at Yale Law School, UC Berkeley, and K-12 public schools—including as a senior teacher for Edison High's Honors MUN program.
 He directed a nonprofit education rights clinic that represents students and families in landmark civil rights lawsuits challenging racial segregation in public schools, school discipline policies that criminalize children, and severe funding inequities in K-12 public education.
 Last year, Matt assisted the ACLU of Southern California in securing a historic $150 million settlement for public school students.

-Matt is a proud alumnus of Orange County public schools, including Edison High, Sowers Middle, and Peterson Elementary.
-He graduated salutatorian from the University of California, Berkeley, and will earn his Juris Doctor from Yale Law School as a recipient of the Paul & Daisy Soros Fellowship for New Americans, an editor of the Yale Law Journal, and the only Vietnamese American in his graduating class.
-Matt was recognized as an "extraordinary change-maker" by U.S. Attorney Preet Bharara and as an "emerging global leader" by Secretary of Veterans Affairs Bob McDonald.
-He volunteers for local OC Boy Scout Troop 319, where he was an Eagle Scout.
+Matt is a proud alumnus of local OC public schools, including Edison High, Sowers Middle, and Peterson Elementary.
+He graduated salutatorian from the University of California, Berkeley, and will earn his law degree from Yale Law School as an editor of the Yale Law Journal, a recipient of the Paul & Daisy Soros Fellowship for New Americans, and the only Vietnamese American in his graduating class.
+Matt has been recognized as an "extraordinary change-maker" by former U.S. Attorney Preet Bharara and as an "emerging global leader" by Secretary of Veterans Affairs Bob McDonald.
+He volunteers for OC Boy Scout Troop 319, where he earned the rank of Eagle Scout.